 But nostalgia remains, and I revisit these old artifacts as part of my personal history and the retroactive documentation of the friends and dates that passed through that time.
 I remember a crabby ex who was ashamed of liking The L Word downloading episodes to my computer when she was sick.
 I remember wandering between bars the first night I met an ex of mine, and happening upon the lesbian bar, with The L Word projected onto the wall, fragments of our intense conversation broken up by squeals and moans coming from the projector amplifiers.

 It means something different to each of us, and we all take what we need from it.
 In this way, we have all embedded our stories into The L Word, into Dykes to Watch Out For, into Ariel Schrag‘s comics or Jeanette Winterson novels.
 I still miss the characters of Alison Bechdel‘s DTWOF, which ran from 1983-2008.
-When I first bought the books in college, I hadn’t been part of a queer community for very long, and the interconnection and trajectory of the characters didn’t mean much to me.
-The longer I had queer friends, and the more people I knew that these comics meant something to, and the greater context I had for the time they were created (five to 10 years before I came on the scene), the greater resonance they had for me.
+When I first bought the books in college, I hadn’t been part of a gay community for very long, and the interconnection and trajectory of the characters didn’t mean much to me.
+The longer I had lesbian and queer friends, and the more people I knew that these comics meant something to, and the greater context I had for the time they were created (five to 10 years before I came on the scene), the greater resonance they had for me.

 But lesbians have a depth of nostalgia because there has been so little for us, that we imprint upon what is offered to us and make it our own.